uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

   }
 ```

-Before continuing, quickly show that it works using non-iterated inputs.
+Before continuing, quickly test that it works using non-iterated inputs.

 ```r